 Lazo is believed to have been the only person of non-Japanese descent, without a Japanese American spouse, to voluntarily enter the camps during the war.
 There he continued his high school education alongside Japanese American friends at Manzanar High School.

-Ironically, in 1944, after his graduation at Manzanar, Lazo left the camp only because he was drafted into the U.S. Army.
-He went on to serve in the Philippines and was awarded the Bronze Star Medal for heroism in combat.
+In 1944, after graduating from high school at Manzanar, Lazo left the camp only because he was drafted into the U.S. Army.
+He went on to serve in the war in the Philippines and was awarded the Bronze Star Medal for heroism in combat.

-After the war, Lazo graduated from UCLA and went into teaching.
-He remained a friend to former internees and spoke out on behalf of the redress movement for Japanese Americans interned during the war.
-He rarely spoke in public about his own experiences in the camp, preferring to keep the spotlight on Japanese Americans and redress.
-He died at the age of 67 in 1992.
+After the war, Lazo graduated from UCLA and became a teacher.
+He mentoring disabled students and encouraged college and voting among Latinos.
+He remained a friend to former internees.
+He joined in speaking out on behalf of the redress movement for Japanese Americans interned during the war and helped raise funds for a class action lawsuit.
+He rarely spoke in public about his own experiences in the camp, preferring to focus on Japanese Americans and redress.
+He died in 1992 at the age of 67.

-Lazo is the subject of the docudrama, Stand Up for Justice, scripted by John Esaki, produced by Nikkei for Civil Rights & Redress and Visual Communications, and funded by the Civil Liberties Education Fund and California Civil Liberties Fund.
+Lazo is the subject of the docudrama, Stand Up for Justice.
+The film was scripted by John Esaki and produced by Nikkei for Civil Rights & Redress and Visual Communications.

 Sources: Japanese American National Museum; Nikkei for Civil Rights and Redress; National Park Service; History.com; UCLA - Our Stories, Our Impact